FADTI: Fourier and Attention Driven Diffusion for Multivariate Time Series Imputation: Methodology

-Starting from $s = S$, we iteratively update the sample via the reverse diffusion equation.
-At each step $s$, we form the model input by combining the fixed conditional observations with the current target sample:
+At inference time, observed entries are fixed and missing entries are initialized with Gaussian noise.
+Starting from $\bm{X}^{\mathrm{ta}}_{S}\sim\mathcal{N}(\bm{0},\bm{I})$, we iteratively apply the learned reverse process.
+Each DDPM step constructs the input, predicts the noise, and updates the target sample: